-Nintendo Switch Pro Controller vs HORIPAD: Which should you buy in 2018?
+HORIPAD for Nintendo Switch simply can't match the official Pro Controller

 - High price

-HORI's option for those who want a more ergonomic Nintendo Switch controller is respectable, and at $20 it fits into a tight budget.
-However, even with the savings, it's still hard to justify something that doesn't give you the full Switch experience.
+HORI provides a respectable option for those who want a more ergonomic Nintendo Switch controller than the base model, and at $20, it fits into a tight budget.
+However, you won't be getting the full Switch experience, so it's not worth the price.

 Pros